hpc-carpentry/hpc-carpentry.github.io/_posts/2018/03/2018-03-23-who-belongs-carpentrycon.md

 as an [Instructor](https://github.com/carpentries/commons/blob/master/text-for-instructors.md),
 [Trainer](https://github.com/carpentries/commons/blob/master/text-for-trainers.md),
 or [Lesson Maintainer](https://github.com/carpentries/commons/blob/master/text-for-maintainers.md)
-in the Carpentries can add to your CV.)
+in The Carpentries can add to your CV.)

 And did I mention that the contacts you will make at CarpentryCon will be invaluable?